 developing countries have received training through

 Moved by the scale of the epidemic, Fogarty's Dr. Ken Bridbord took action.
 He sketched out a novel research training program that would arm promising developing country scientists with skills in epidemiology, lab techniques, ethical research practices and data analysis - in addition to subject matter expertise in HIV/AIDS and related diseases.
 The trainees would remain engaged in research studies of importance to their own communities and receive support to continue their projects when they returned home, a feature designed to prevent brain drain and ensure their expertise was deployed where it was needed most.

 The AIDS International Training and Research Program, known as AITRP, began in 1988 and has since provided significant research training to more than 2,000 individuals from more than 100 countries.
 (See related article, Q and A with Dr. Ken Bridbord.)
 It is now managed by program officer Dr. Jeanne McDermott.

 One U.S. investigator recalls the void in which AITRP germinated.
 "We got a lot of samples from different places in Africa and Asia and brought them to Boston for testing, because there was no way to test them there - they didn't have the equipment or personnel, didn't have the tests," said Dr. Max Essex of the Harvard School of Public Health.
 Essex received one of the first AITRP grants, as did other investigators cited in this article.

 Photo by Trevor Samson/World Bank

-the world, Fogarty created a unique grants program
+Fogarty created a unique grants program to build sustainable

 Fogarty's approach was groundbreaking and helped to build the level of expertise necessary for sustained research efforts to study the HIV/AIDS epidemic on the ground in the locations where suffering was greatest.
 AITRP alumni returned home not only to conduct research projects critical to their home countries but also to train others, adding to the impact.